jwmathis/task-app/README.md

 ## Features
 * Add a new task: Add a task with a description using simple commands
-* View tasks: Quickly display all tasks with their details
+* View tasks: Quickly display all tasks with their details.
 * Update tasks: Simple to modify existing tasks
 * Delete tasks: Remove tasks from your list
 * Data persistence: Tasks are saved and persist across app restarts
+* When a task is marked done, it turns green.
+When it is marked todo, it turns red

 ## Installation